neo4j-partners/virtual-graph-dbx/README.md

 `uv run vg-demo` runs fraud queries 1-10 from [`finding-fraud.md`](docs/finding-fraud.md) by default.
 Each query runs under the `--timeout` cap, which defaults to 300s.
-The whole run takes about 4 minutes.
+The whole run takes about 20 seconds.

-- The queries group by scalar IDs.
+- The queries group by scalar IDs, so each aggregation runs on Databricks as a pushed `GROUP BY`.
+Query 9 is the exception, because it groups by day.
 - Thresholds and top-N run in Cypher.
-A HAVING-style `WHERE` after an aggregating `WITH` applies each threshold, and `ORDER BY` with `LIMIT` picks the top rows.
+Each threshold sits in a second `WITH` after the aggregating `WITH`, which keeps the `GROUP BY` pushed down. `ORDER BY` with `LIMIT` picks the top rows.
 - Queries 1-6 and 8-10 return at most 50 rows each, and `--rows` caps how many print, 10 by default.
 - Every fraud query sorts on a tie-breaking id, so its rows come back in the same order